jr2339/CPP/Chapter1/Chapter1.md

 Values that stored in registers can typically be accessed thousands of times faster than values that are stored in RAM

 One problem with RAM and registers in that they are volatile；that is, if the power to the computing system is shut off.
+(either intentionally or accidentally), values that stored in these memory compoments are lost.